hackclub/camp/cohort_4/playbook/ACTIVITIES.md

 console and it's the tool they need), then feel free to explain it to them directly.
 Use your discretion for when to do this.

-Moreover, we recommend that if you know that a hacker has solved the problem or think it is likely that another hacker may have the solution to this, you could recommend that the hacker reach out to one of their peers.
+Moreover, we recommend that you  encourage hackers to reach out to their peers in this situation.
+We recommend this because after Hack Camp, the facilitators will not be easily accessible but they will still have access to peers who know how to code.

 Biasing for searching the web also works well if the hacker you're working with has more experience than you.
 We've found that going in with the mindset of